★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 TransDigm Group Incorporated designs and supplies highly engineered aircraft components with a business model centered on proprietary, platform-qualified parts and long-lived aftermarket demand.
-Management estimates ~90% of FY2025 net sales were from proprietary products and ~55% from aftermarket, which has historically been higher gross profit and more stable than OEM sales.
+Management estimates ~90% of FY2025 net sales were from proprietary products and ~55% from aftermarket, which has historically been higher gross profit and more stable than OEM sales; in H1 FY2026, Power & Control was 53.6% of segment net sales, Airframe 44.6%, and Non-aviation 1.8%.
 The core moat mechanisms are design-in/qualification and regulatory certification barriers that make supplier substitution slow and costly, producing durable pricing power in many aftermarket niches.
-The company reports two primary aerospace segments (Power & Control and Airframe) plus a small Non-aviation segment.
+The FY2026 Q2 filing also shows continued first-half growth in defense, commercial OEM, and commercial aftermarket demand.

 Primary segment